crypticcoin-renewed/CrypticCoin/contrib/ci-builders/buildbot/README.md

-# zcashd ci Docker images
+# crypticcoind ci Docker images

-These Dockerfiles can be used to build zcashd.
+These Dockerfiles can be used to build crypticcoind.

-The current objective is to build a base image for each distribution that includes the system packages to build zcashd.
+The current objective is to build a base image for each distribution that includes the system packages to build crypticcoind.
 From `build` images, more targeted images are created.

 The process is meant to be automated, but an example `docker-build.sh` script is included.